BEETL/BEETL/README.txt

 decodeBackward:		if it is set to 1, it computes the inverse BWT in backward direction, otherwise in forward direction.
 BackByVector:		if it is set to 1, it uses the sampling of the BWT segments for inverse BWT.
 More memory, less time.

-Inverse BWT by using BCR
+Note 2: More detail on inverting BWT by using BCR

 	/install_path/beetl/Beetl bcr -i BCR-B0 -o outputInverse -m 1